Birding by rail

-Area: The 13,000 acres line both sides of the river.
-It's available for fishing, paddling and swimming from sandbars as
+Tiffany Wildlife Area: The 13,000 acres line both sides of the river.
+It's available for fishing, paddling and swimming from sandbars as well as birding.

 Tiffany Bottoms state natural area: These 717 acres within the wildlife area can be reached from a parking area on Wisconsin 25, seven miles north of Nelson, or from the old townsite of Ella on the west shore.

 Bird-watching year-round: The Wings Over Alma observation deck and